 - Name, address, telephone, fax and e-mail of the corresponding author

 - Up to 6 keywords

 Authors are urged to write as concisely as possible.The house style of Journal of Dentistry requires that articles should be arranged in the following order: Title, Abstract, Introduction, Materials and Methods, Results, Discussion, Conclusions, Acknowledgements, References, Tables, Figures.
 A cover letter should accompany the new manuscript submission, within which the authors should indicate the significance of the work being submitted in a statement no more than 100 words.
-A signed permission note (details below) must also be included.

 Abstract: should not exceed 250 words and should be presented under the following subheadings: Objectives, Methods; Results; Conclusions (For Reviews: Objectives; Data; Sources; Study selection; Conclusions).
 A 50 word 'Clinical Significance' statement should appear at the end of the abstract advising readers of the clinical importance and relevance of their work.
 These subheadings should appear in the text of the abstract.
 Please repeat the title of the article at the top of the abstract page.Introduction: must be presented in a structured format, covering the following subjects, although not under subheadings: succinct statements of the issue in question, and the essence of existing knowledge and understanding pertinent to the issue.
 In keeping with the house style of Journal of Dentistry, the final paragraph of the introduction should clearly state the aims and/or objective of the work being reported.
 Prospective authors may find the following form of words to be helpful: "The aim of this paper is to ..."
 Where appropriate, a hypothesis (e.g. null or a priori) should then be stated.